os-fpga/Raptor/BUILD.md

 The company build server automatically produces nightly builds of Raptor that can be used quickly for testing.
 The instructions below detail how to connect to the automated build server and run Raptor in that environment.

-* Log in to server as per instruction from IT-manager.
+* Log in to the server as per the instructions from the IT manager.

 * SSH with X forwarding to compute server:
 ```